+The Group conducts annual, in-depth reviews and evaluations of the performance of the team as a unit to ensure that the members of the Board collectively function in an efficient manner, as well as reviewing the effectiveness of each Committee.
+The areas covered are structure and skills, operating effectiveness and efficiency, quality of information and ongoing development.
+The outcomes of the 2021 board evaluation was overwhelmingly positive, but highlighted areas for improvement with regards to design of long-term strategy, review of the need for an internal audit function and the request for written reports from Executive Directors to be included in the Board pack for meetings.
 Succession planning is designed to consider the planned process of transition to new leadership over time and also the potential for unforeseen change over a shorter timeframe.
-Board and Senior Management succession planning was discussed at Board meetings and a focus of attention for the Company in 2020 following the outcomes of a Board evaluation.
 The Remuneration Committee regularly reviews the succession plan to ensure that when seeking to recommend new members to the Board, consideration of a range of relevant matters such as wealth and breadth of experience as well as the diversity of its composition is given.
-One third of the Anexo Board is female, and further diversity considerations will be taken into consideration regarding future hires as and when the Board considers new appointments are required.
+Three of the ten Directors on the Anexo Board are female, and further diversity considerations will be taken into consideration regarding future hires as and when the Board considers new appointments are required.
 The Board is committed to ensuring effective succession and will continue to proactively engage with senior management to assess the executive talent pool.
 These discussions will ensure that the Non-Executive Directors can develop a deeper understanding of the strength of the management team.